John Sheedy

 John Sheedy (born 1959) is an Irish retired hurler who played as a goalkeeper with the Tipperary senior team.

 Born in Portroe, County Tipperary, Sheedy first arrived on the inter-county scene at the age of seventeen when he first linked up with the Tipperary minor team, before later joining the under-21 hurling and junior teams.
 He made his senior debut during the 1983 championship.
-Sheedy enjoyed a brief career with Tipperary, however, he enjoyed little success.
+Sheedy had a brief career with Tipperary at senior level, making 7 championship appearances for Tipperary.
+His retirement came following the conclusion of the 1985 championship.